 Just pop a scoop of vanilla ice cream into an appropriate glass.
 Chocolate, coffee or other non-fruity flavors work, too.
 But keep it simple: no cookie dough or rocky road.

 Then just a drizzle of your favorite chocolate sauce.
 My current favorite is from Ghirardelli, but any chocolate sauce will do.
+And while you have that chocolate out, make some chocolate covered strawberries.

 Slowly pour the beer so it doesn't get too foamy...